Thank you, Scott Shannon, and thanks to all of you for being with us.

 If you watch the arguments on the House floor, it is the same demagoguery we get every election year.

-It's the same thing we got when Newt Gingrich even partnered with Bill Clinton, and the result was reducing the rate of growth from Medicare, Medicaid from to 7% a year every year for seven years.
+It's the same thing we got when Newt Gingrich even partnered with Bill Clinton, and the result was reducing the rate of growth for Medicaid to 7% a year every year for seven years.

 We had four straight balanced budgets in a row.